Why plastic? The real advantages for medical applications

 Wear-resistant and self-lubricating → used for slide guides, guide plates, and moving laboratory parts.

-By linking the application to the right material during the design phase, you can prevent problems such as stress cracks, deformation, or inaccurate measurements and increase the reliability of the entire system.
+By linking the application to the right material during the design phase, you can prevent problems such as stress cracks, deformation, or inaccurate measurements—and increase the reliability of the entire system.

 Plastics machining is more than just a production technique

 It is a strategic technology that determines how innovative, precise, and future-proof medical equipment can be.
-Choosing the right plastics, the right machining technique, and the right partner who understands the market gives you a competitive edge in a rapidly changing market.
+Choosing the right plastics, the right processing technique, and the right partner who understands the market gives you a competitive edge in a rapidly changing market.

 Would you like advice on material selection, precision processing, or sustainable alternatives?
 Feel free to contact us without obligation.